disorder/espire/README.md

 # espire - ESP32 framework for intelligent home and heating control

+## ⚠️ Note

+This is WIP currently on hiatus.
+It was made back in summer of 2022 with recent ESP-IDF in a short time span and not published or deployed yet.
+Quick growth caused it to run into memory depletion when all extra functions (mainly including HTTPS) are used and some instability - from time to time it just drops WiFi connection or even hangs.
+Some of the issues were worked around (mainly memory depletion by using alternative protocols like FTP where available) and improved.

+It is fairly complete and stable but needs more testing and debugging.
+Quick attempt of automatic reboot on long offline state does not seem to work quite as expected - which is the single most important thing for data collection (reboot once a day may be enough as it doesn't happen so often).
+I've also seen some issues on unstable WiFi which may have been triggering the same issue, in that case reboot once a day would not be applicable.

+Additionally during CO2 sensor testing there occasionally seem to be sensor hangs which I think was only fixed after power off instead of reboot.
+CO2 is not a planned feature so I haven't looked into it much.

+I've been also planning to tinker with ESP-NOW if direct client-controller connection would be feasible - as a method more resilient to circumvent possible WiFi issues.

+Due to the various factors it will take some time until this project has priority again so I wanted to publish and back up it in current state.

+Future to-do list:

+- (minor) add another thermistor component value used for exterior and possibly incorporate exterior temperature in controlling
+- deploy, test and improve data collection stability
+- may need to look into eBUS to control heating in addition to valves
+- sending various data to time series database for analysis or monitoring
+- figure out a way to make nice looking front panel for mounting display and buttons

 ## License

 This work is licensed under GNU Affero General Public License 3.0 (AGPL).